eesanoble/Arabic-Dialect-Classifier/README.md

 	This means mapping each Arabic letter on to a letter of the Roman alphabet.

  2. **Dediacritisation**
-	This means removing all the vowels from words, so there is no variation in words that are the same but some are vowelled and some aren't.
+	This means removing all the vowels from words, so there is no variation in words that are the same because some are vowelled and some aren't.

  3. **Normalisation**
 	Forcing all words to be spelt the same